Citation, DOI and article data

 A radiograph (or plain radiograph although the word 'plain' is strictly superfluous) is the radiologist's preferred term for the static image generated following the passage of x-rays through the patient.
 Non-imaging clinicians and the lay population generally use the term "x-ray" to refer to a radiograph, as well as for the radiation itself; e.g. a chest radiograph is often referred to as a chest x-ray.

 Radiograph is not used to describe dynamic images, which are usually referred to as fluoroscopic images.
+Indeed, if spot views or screen grabs are taken as part of a fluoroscopic procedures, the resultant image tends still to be referred to as a fluoroscopic image rather than a radiograph.

 Soon after the discovery of x-rays many terms were suggested and used for the radiograph, some of which were later discarded.
 These include: